Classics

 CLA-211 Special Topics in Literature and Culture

 This is a more advanced course that focuses on a specific topic in ancient literature or culture and requires previous work.
 Course may be repeated as topic changes.
-Depending on the subject matter, the course may be cross-listed.
-Refer to the Course Descriptions document on the Registrar's webpage for Topics and Descriptions of current offerings.
+Topics vary with each scheduled offering.
+Refer to Student Planning's section information for descriptions of individual offerings, and applicability to distribution requirements.

 Prerequisites: none